ethan-park-dev/blog-preview-card/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**
+**Note:** Feel free to delete this note and update your table of contents based on the sections you actually keep.

+---

 ## Overview